18F/18f.gsa.gov/content/pages/projects/services/dol-wage-and-hour.md

 permalink: /our-work/dol-wage-and-hour/
 excerpt: Success on a small project helped the Wage and Hour Division begin transforming into a digital-first agency.
 image: assets/blog/labor-handbook/group-2.jpg
-image_alt: the team working out of the 18F common space.
-Developers on the left.
-Investigators (users) and product owners talking about needs on the right.
-Taped to the windows are the progress boards (Backlog, Current, Done).
+image_alt: A group of civil servants collaborate on an 18F project.
+Two 18F colleagues work side-by-side across from product owners and investigators from the Department of Labor.
+The table is covered in laptops, notebooks, and coffee cups.
+Windows around the conference room have progress boards and sticky notes for the current 2-week sprint.
 image_icon: folderwithclock.svg
 project_weight: 3
 tag: department of labor